tardis-sn/tardis/docs/development/continuous_integration.rst

 - Install TARDIS environment (optional).
 - Build and install TARDIS (optional).

-It was written to make pipelines easier to create and mantain.
+It was written to make pipelines easier to create and maintain.
 For example, to start a new pipeline use::

   steps: